bobdavies2000/OpenCVB/README.md

 -   Upgraded to the latest RealSense2, OpenCVSharp, and Kinect4Azure software
 -   Motion Filtered Data series of algorithms – an attempt at reducing data analysis at input

-# Recent Changes – March 2021
+# 2021 March - Recent Changes

 -   Almost 940 algorithms – almost all less than a page of code
 -   Stream-lined install: no environmental variable, library builds are automated.